Doctorate in Counselor Education and Supervision

 An overarching goal is to directly aid and improve client welfare in the Commonwealth of Pennsylvania and throughout the nation by providing advanced scholars with a professional doctoral degree balanced across a rigorous core curriculum, advanced clinical practice under faculty supervision, and advanced development in clinical and administrative supervision, as well as through production of relevant research to advance the profession.

 The Office of Graduate Admission encourages prospective students to start the application process as soon as possible for the first cohorts.
-The first cohort will begin August 2017 (Fall semester) and has a cap for admissions.
-The second cohort will begin Fall 2020, please feel free to reach out for information, the application will open 2019.
+The first cohort began in August 2017.
+The second cohort will begin in Fall 2020.
+Please feel free to reach out for information.
+The application will open in 2019.

 - Application and application fee